 \section{Fixation and extinction times - discussion}

 Here we examine in more detail the evolution of a population starting with one mutant.
-Fig.\ref{fixtimee} and Fig.\ref{extimee} show the path to extinction and fixation of mutant in ER graph with a size of $500$ and an average degree of 8.
-We derived approximate formulas for expected number of times the process which started from $i$ mutants, passes through the state with $j$ mutants before reaching fixation and extinction time respectively (details of derivation are given the Appendix),
+Fig. \ref{fixtimee} and Fig. \ref{extimee} show the path to extinction and fixation of a mutant in the ER graph with a size of $500$ and an average degree of 8.
+We derive approximate formulas for the expected number of times the process which started from $i$ mutants, passes through the state with $j$ mutants before reaching fixation and extinction respectively (details of derivation are given in the Appendix (A)),